hiwumo/sapper/README.md

 2. Keep copies of your chats and assets
 3. Be easy to use -- similar to Discord itself!

-## Features

-- **Import Discord Exports**: Load JSON conversation files with automatic asset validation
-- **Full-Text Search**: Fast search across all messages using an indexed search system
-- **Message Virtualization**: Efficiently handle large conversations with thousands of messages
-- **Asset Management**: Automatic detection and copying of missing conversation assets (images, attachments)
-- **Export/Import**: Backup and restore all conversations or selected ones
-- **Themes**: Multiple color schemes for message display
-- **Logging**: Comprehensive logging system for debugging with privacy protection

 ## Setup

-Simply go to releases and download the latest version!
+Simply go to [releases](https://github.com/hiwumo/sapper/releases) and download the latest version!
 Currently only Windows 10/11 is supported.

+**Latest version right now**: [v0.4.0](https://github.com/hiwumo/sapper/releases/download/v0.4.0/sapper_0.4.0_x64-setup.exe)

+## Usage

+> [!NOTE]
+> The app has a built-in guide!
+Click on the question mark on the top-left for an in-depth explanation for everything.

+1. Export a conversation from Discord using Discord Chat Exporter
+2. Click "Import Conversation" in Sapper
+3. Select the exported JSON file
+4. If assets are missing, you'll be prompted to select the folder containing them
+5. The conversation will be processed and indexed for searching

 ## Installation (for nerds)